bsn-si/ocex-cli/README.md

 ```

 #### Burn
-You can burn coupon, after that this mark as burned, and free reserved funds.
-After that nobody can activate this coupon.
+An owner can burn a coupon.
+The coupon gets a "burnt" mark and releases reserved funds.
+A burnt coupon can not get reactivated.

 ``` bash
 ➜  ~ ocex-cli coupon burn 2